MehmetG171/Flask-MySQL/README.md

-# Hands-on Flask-05 : Handling SQL with Flask Web Application
+# Hands-on: Handling SQL with Flask Web Application

 Purpose of the this hands-on training is to give the students introductory knowledge of how to handle forms, how to connect to database and how to use sql within Flask web application on Amazon Linux 2023 EC2 instance.